ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 packet injecting bot
 </p>

-But, the coolest bot I made was "clientless" meaning: it tracked the entire game state itself, replied to every packet appropriately, and didn't require a game running.
-That meant I could run 1000's of bots on a regular computer instead of 2-4 games that soaked up all of the memory/CPU.
+But, the coolest bot I made was "clientless," meaning: it tracked the entire game state itself, replied to every packet appropriately, and didn't require a game running.
+Now I could run 1000's of bots on a regular computer instead of 2-4 games that soaked up all of the memory/CPU.
-Normally this wouldn't be possible, most bots required the game to be running to generate the maps.
-I made an API wrapped around a map generator this is what powered my bots and made them special!
+Normally this wouldn't be possible, because most bots required the game to be running to generate the maps.
+I made an API wrapped around this map generator and that's what made my bots extra special!

-This would have been impossible without the amazing reverse engineering techniques in the Diablo II hacking community.
+This would have been impossible without the amazing reverse engineers sharing their work in the Diablo II hacking community.
 There were entire public wikis dedicated to definitions for each packet and memory structure.
 Pretty cool stuff to be noodling on when you're still in highschool!

 ## Undetectable maphack

-I made a neat maphack to test out the map generation API:
+Here's a neat little maphack to test out the map generation API:

 <iframe width="640" height="360" class="youtube" src="https://www.youtube-nocookie.com/embed/pL7K58Cdo5Y?rel=0" frameborder="0" allowfullscreen></iframe>
 <p style="text-align: center;">
 Maphack
 </p>

+A maphack is a tool that reveals unexplored areas in the game.
+StarCraft, Counter-Strike, WarCraft, etc. all have similar tools that give some players an advantage over others.
+It's pretty lame to do in Player vs Player games like StarCraft, but in Diablo 2 it makes finding items less tedious -- a little bit less cheaty :)

 This maphack was novel in that it didn't do anything inside the game that changed memory or hooked into anything in a strange way.
-It simply got the map seed (so it could run on a totally different computer) and generated all the maps in the game, then stitching each together.
+Using the map seed and it was able to generate all the maps in the game, then stitch each together.
+This was cool because I could run the maphack on a totally separate computer!

 Also, the maphack could do some not-so-undetectable things like hook into the game and inject "teleport this way" packets until you reach